CogentRedTester/mpv-scripts/README.md

 ## onedrive-hook
 Automatically converts a onedrive share link into a direct path which mpv can play, Windows only.

+## ordered-chapters-playlist
+A script to point the player towards an ordered chapters playlist for devices which don't have direct access to their file systems.

 ## pause-indicator
 Prints a pause icon in the middle of the screen when mpv is paused